ChriperX/plugger/README.md

 - You can use **this** in a plugin to access a variable set by the importing library.
 - In an application you can directly specify to import plugins from a specific directory.
 - To use a function of a plugin in an importing library you have to use the plugger function directly.

-# Note

-- If there you want to override a variable, please put **true** in the third argument of plugger().
-- If there are conflicting names in the plugin and the importing library

 # Examples